user00000001/cyano-wallet/README.md

 #### Ledger support

-Ledger support is provided by the Ontology TS SDK extension https://github.com/OntologyCommunityDevelopers/ontology-ts-sdk-ledger.
+Ledger support is provided by the Tesra TS SDK extension https://github.com/TesraSupernet/tesrasdk-ts-ledger.
 Because Chrome allows communication with the Ledger only from HTTPS loaded page (which extension is not), there is used a HTTPS iframe embedded.
-The iframe is hosted on https://drxwrxomfjdx5.cloudfront.net/forwarder.html and the source codes are at https://github.com/OntologyCommunityDevelopers/ledger-forwarder .
+The iframe is hosted on https://drxwrxomfjdx5.cloudfront.net/forwarder.html and the source codes are at https://github.com/TesraSupernet/ledger-forwarder .
 To change the Iframe address navigate to index.tsx and change the call to

 ```
 Ledger.setLedgerTransport(new Ledger.LedgerTransportIframe('https://drxwrxomfjdx5.cloudfront.net/forwarder.html', true));
 ```

-To use your Ledger, you also needs Official Ontology Ledger App installed on your Ledger.
+To use your Ledger, you also needs Official Tesra Ledger App installed on your Ledger.

 #### Trezor support

-Trezor support is provided by the Ontology TS SDK extension https://github.com/OntologyCommunityDevelopers/ontology-ts-sdk-trezor.
+Trezor support is provided by the Tesra TS SDK extension https://github.com/TesraSupernet/tesrasdk-ts-trezor.
 Trezor allows communication with the Trezor Bridge v2 only from https://*.trezor.io page and Node environment, therefore it is not usable from web pages.
 But it is usable from Web extensions using WebRequest API.

-To use your Trezor, you also needs custom firmware located at https://github.com/backslash47/trezor-core .
-Ontology support is is not yet in official firmware.
+To use your Trezor, you also needs custom firmware located at https://github.com/user00000001/trezor-core .
+Tesra support is is not yet in official firmware.

 ## Built With